 Losing a loved one unexpectedly is one of the most devastating experiences anyone can go through, especially in Houston, where highways are congested.
 Whether it is a fatal workplace incident at the Port of Houston or a tragic car crash on I-45, these heartbreaking events leave families grappling with grief and searching for answers.
 When someone else’s negligence or wrongdoing causes death, the emotional toll is often compounded by legal confusion.

 In such moments, receiving exceptional service from a Houston wrongful death lawyer can offer much-needed clarity, helping families pursue justice and begin the healing process.
 But who exactly is allowed to file an unlawful death claim?
-The answer can vary slightly depending on your state, but here is a general breakdown of how it works.
+The answer can vary slightly by state, but here is a general breakdown of how it works.

 What Is a Wrongful Death Claim?